 SoCalGas Leadership and all levels of management have the authority, accountability, and responsibility to appropriately support, implement, and oversee the elements of safety throughout the organization.
-This includes all aspects of safety relevant to SoCalGas' business, including employee safety, contractor safety, customer safety, system safety, and public safety.
-They demonstrate leadership commitment to enhancing safety performance by communicating and modeling to their organizations the importance of safety, SoCalGas' safety values, and fostering responsibility to enhance it.
+This includes all aspects of safety relevant to SoCalGas' business, including public safety, system safety, employee safety, and contractor safety.
+They demonstrate leadership commitment to enhancing safety performance by communicating and modeling to their organizations the importance of safety, SoCalGas' safety values, and responsibility to enhance our approach to safety.